Welcome to Seer Green Parish Council Website

 Latest News

-The next Parish Council Annual meeting will be held at 7.15pm on Tuesday 13th May 2025 followed by the Parish Council meeting at 7.30pm.
+The next Parish Council meeting will be held on Tuesday 3rd June 2025 at 7.30pm.
 Read More...